-If you have been charged with a firearm offense or gun crime in Columbus, contact a weapons attorney from Luftman, Heck & Associates.
+If you have been charged with a firearm offense or gun crime in Columbus or a nearby area, contact a weapons attorney from Luftman, Heck & Associates.
 Our criminal defense lawyers are here to defend your right to own firearms and protect your record.

-Call an experienced Columbus gun crime lawyer now at (614) 500-3836 to schedule a free and confidential consult about your situation.
+Call an experienced Columbus gun crime lawyer near you at (614) 500-3836 to schedule a free and confidential consult about your situation.